Stellfract-Frost/PersonaTrace/README.md

 ## Features

 - **Confidence system** — every trait carries a score.
 Repeated mentions raise it; inactivity decays it over time.
-The LLM dedup stage can also adjust confidence based on new evidence.
+The LLM merge stage can also adjust confidence when new evidence comes in.
 - **Temporal rhythms** — clusters observations by hour and weekday.
 A pattern that appears on 3+ different days within a ±1h window gets promoted to a rhythm record.
 - **Multi-format ingestion** — `FileLoader` handles `.pdf`, `.pptx`, `.docx`, `.xlsx`, plus plain text, markdown, JSON, CSV, and source files.
 Drop a resume or slide deck and it'll extract what it can.
 - **Semantic reranking** — when formatting a profile for a specific query, pulls the top-15 most relevant items so output is focused on what matters.
-- **Cross-category dedup** — if the same trait shows up in both `traits` and `style_notes`, only the higher-confidence copy survives.
+- **Cross-category deduplication** — if the same trait shows up in both `traits` and `style_notes`, only the higher-confidence copy survives.
+No duplicate clutter.
 - **Mem0 integration** (optional) — set `PERSONA_ENABLE_MEM0=1` to add [Mem0](https://github.com/mem0ai/mem0) conversation memory alongside the structured profile.
 Off by default; the core system doesn't need it.

 ## What It's Good For